Illustration representing green web design

 The minimal one-time storage increase is vastly outweighed by the ongoing bandwidth savings.
 When we consider that transferring 1GB of data over the internet consumes roughly 0.06-0.2 kWh (with mobile networks at the higher end), these optimisations add up quickly.

-Based on these insights, here are the most effective strategies for reducing your website’s energy footprint:
+Based on these insights, here are the most effective strategies for sustainable front-end development and climate-conscious web design:

-1. Embrace static where possible: Use static site generators for content that doesn’t need dynamic generation
+1. Embrace static generation: Use static site generators for sustainable web design that doesn’t need dynamic generation

-4. Minimise JavaScript: Each kilobyte of JavaScript consumes significantly more energy than static HTML
+4. Minimise JavaScript: Each kilobyte of JavaScript impacts your website sustainability audit metrics

-If you’re serious about reducing your website’s carbon footprint, consider these hosting providers that prioritise sustainability:
+If you’re serious about sustainable web design and creating energy-efficient websites, consider these hosting providers that prioritise eco-friendly website design:

 • GreenGeeks: Offers 300% renewable energy match for all the power they consume, effectively putting more clean energy back into the grid.